-Historians agree that Leonardo's model was likely adopted by Milanese painters, and D.A.
-Brown even establishes a direct link between Leonardo and the numerous copies made by his "follower" Giampietrino.
+Historians agree that Leonardo's model was adopted by the Milanese painters, and D.A.
+Brown supports the idea that a Leonardesque prototype once existed..

 - D.A.
 Brown (1987): "Solario's 'Christ' is essentially shown in a three-quarter view with a frontal head, while Leonardo's turns both back and head towards the viewer, as suggested by the numerous single-figure copies made by his follower Giampietrino" (Appendix 4). - W. Suida (1929): "one of which must underlie the strikingly consistent paintings of the Lombards" (Appendix 1) C. Pedretti (1979): "Undoubtedly, Leonardo's studies for the Christ Carrying the Cross {...}, led to a series of versions produced by his studio, hence with marked Lombard characteristics that suggest the work of Gianpietrino, Solario, and Luini."
 (Appendix 2). - P.C.
 Marani (1987): 'Leonardo i e Leonardschi a Brera' (p37 to 43) "This motif gained even more popularity among the second generation of Milanese followers...". - D.A.
 Brown (1987): "Ringbom believes that in one version, Christ moved to the left, as in the drawing in Venice, while in another he moved to the right, as in a variant executed by Leonardo's follower known as Giampietrino."
 (Appendix 4, note 59).